FancyGeekGuru/Firebase-Web3-Metamask-Auth-Demo/README.md

 npm run build
 ```

-## Roadmap

-See the [open issues](https://github.com/ElrondNetwork/dapp-template/issues) for a list of proposed features (and known issues).

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.